JSJeong-me/NAVER_NEWS-RAG/06 Analyst Agent/11 Coding Agent Coding 지시사항.md

-Here’s a clean spec you can hand to a coding agent to finish the skeleton you just created.
+Here’s a clean spec you can write codes as a coding agent to finish the following skeleton.

----

 ## 1. Project Context & Overall Goal